-The MSI Delta 15 is the first gaming laptop that comes equipped with the Radeon RX 6700M, a mobile version of the desktop graphics card that we recently reviewed.
+In this MSI Delta 15 Review, we are going take a look at the first gaming laptop that comes equipped with the Radeon RX 6700M, a mobile version of the desktop graphics card that we recently reviewed.
 That being said, MSI is the only brand that made their AMD ADVANTAGE Edition laptop available in the Philippine market as other brands didn’t have stock or didn’t plan to have it on stock locally at the time of writing.
 We are very interested to see what AMD has done to their brand partners that will make their ADVANTAGE Edition Gaming laptops stand out from the plethora of available gaming laptop systems in 2021.

 Our MSI Delta 15 is a retail unit available in MSI’s authorized retailers and it has an 8-core Ryzen 9 5900HX processor, 16gigs of memory, and a 15.6″ 1080p 240hz screen.